 So you’re talking about salespeople, sales engineers, developers, engineers, people who are in operations like HR, recruiting, accounting, like Kruze.
 Most of the companies we work with are all relying on us on an outsourced basis.
 We recommend a three-year model.
 You want to work on a three-year plan, but you also want to really focus on just the upcoming year, because that’s where you have the most control and visibility.

 This is why you really need to plan ahead on those purchases and want to build in some lag.
-Everyone knows that when you make that order for the CapEx equipment it’s probably going to run a couple of months late.
+Everyone knows that when you make that order for the CapEx equipment it’s probably going to run a couple of months late - especially in today’s supply chain challenged environment.
 And so, you really want to plan ahead, build in that buffer.
 So you don’t get stuck in a place where you cannot execute because you don’t have what is needed.

 As you look forward, you want to think about what milestones you need to hit so that you can go back to the VC market and raise money.
 And if you’re cashflow positive, That’s amazing!
 At Kruze, that’s how we run the business, but you want to know where you’re going and know what you need to do so that you can raise capital.
 And I think there are a couple of other sources of capital than just VCs.
 There are outside VCs, the easiest is the top-up from internal VCs.
 And normally venture capitalists don’t like to keep writing checks into the company without an outside lead, but they are getting more aggressive these days and they really want to get as much capital into their good companies as possible.
 So that’s a conversation you can have.
 If times are tough, they’re typically the only ones who are going to support you.
 So that’s a second conversation to have about a bridge loan with them.